mohitpai/journey-optimizer.en/help/using/push/push-gs.md

 >[!AVAILABILITY]
 >
 >The new **mobile onboarding quick start workflow** is now available.
 Use this new product feature to rapidly configure the Mobile SDK to start collecting and validating mobile event data, and to send mobile push notifications.
-This capability is accessible via the Data Collection Home screen as a public beta.
+This capability is accessible via the Data Collection home page as a public beta.
 [Learn more](mobile-onboarding-wf.md)
 >

 Learn how to create push notifications on [this page](create-push.md).